cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 where needed, e.g., in generating ephemeral key shares, a party's long-term private key is mixed into the entropy pool.
 In the NAXOS key exchange protocol, raw random value x is replaced by H(x, sk), where sk is the sender's private key.
-Unfortunately, as private keys are often isolated in HSMs, direct access to compute H(x, sk) is impossible.
+Unfortunately, as private keys are often isolated in Hardware Security Modules (HSMs), direct access to compute H(x, sk) is impossible.
 Moreover, some HSM APIs may only offer the option to sign messages using a private key, yet offer no other operations involving that key.
 An alternate yet functionally equivalent construction is needed.